 The Average NBA Height

-As it has already been disclosed that the average NBA height of players in 2022 is 6’6’’.
+As it has already been disclosed that the average NBA height in 2022 is 6’6’’.
 In the last 40 years, this is the lowest average height of NBA players.

-Meanwhile, to provide you with a closer look at the details of the heights of players in the NBA, it seems inevitable to add a few lines about the tallest and shortest NBA players.
+Meanwhile, to provide you with a closer look at the details of the heights of players, it seems inevitable to add a few lines about the tallest and shortest NBA players.

 Tallest NBA Players of All Times

 Diving deep into the whole history of the NBA, it has become evident that there are the 9 tallest NBA players of all time.
 All these players are taller than 7 feet, and according to a random online survey, there are around 2800 people on the planet earth that have a height of 7 feet.
 So, these are the nine tallest players in the history of the NBA;

 If it is about the average height, it will keep changing with the years – however, it is considerable fact that if you are taller than 7 feet, and you have good command over the fundamentals of this sport, you must think seriously about choosing basketball as your career because having a taller height means you already have a good wingspan.

 Therefore, having discussed the tallest NBA players of all time, let us have a look at the shortest NBA players of all the time;

 Shortest NBA Players of All Times